deccer/OpenGL-Getting-Started/docs/00-setup/01-basic-application.md

 };
 ```

+which all the other demos/examples/tutorials derive from.

 Only one public method, which will be the entry point for the `main` function.

-Since we will be using `GLFW` and we only need to support one window, `Application` will hold the native glfw handle
+Since we will be using `GLFW` and we only need to support one window, `Application` will
-to the window.
+hold the native glfw handle to the window.

-And the rest of the skellington.
+And the rest of the application skellington.

 ### Application.cpp
 ```cpp